-It is also helpful that the transport box contains information on remote control in the form of small symbols so that the button assignment can be seen directly.
-The disadvantage, however, is that the in-ears do not have a volume control and this must be done via the device.
-When calling the Free X automatically switch to a so-called mono playback mode via the right ear bud, which at first seems to take some getting used to.
+It is also helpful that the transport box contains information on the remote control in the form of small symbols so that the button assignment can be seen directly.
+The disadvantage, however, is that the in-ears do not have volume control and this must be done via the device.
+When calling the Free X automatically switches to a so-called mono playback mode via the right earbud, which at first seems to take some getting used to.
 It is positive, however, that the shielding from the outside world can be removed by using only one in-ear, especially during longer calls.

 Playback and sound

 - Press once (real pressure point available!)
 Right earbud: playback stops.
 Press again: playback continues

 - Press right earbud twice; Voice control (Siri) is activated.